Posted on :: Tags: , , , ,

 }

-I usually handle errors first in match expressions, because they are usually more straightforward.
+I usually handle errors first in match expressions because they are usually more straightforward.

 Check if there are new ignore rules

-After reading all the files in the directory, it checks there actually is an ignore filename in given and that a file exists with that name in the list we just created.
+After reading all the files in the directory, it checks if there actually is an ignore filename in given and that a file exists with that name in the list we just created.
 If there is no such file, we can use given rules to decide the ignored elements.

 If there is a file that may change the ignore rules, it reads it and updates patterns.
 Then, if there are new ignore or whitelist rules, the respective globsets are recreated.
 It checks whether we have new rules because compiling globs is possibly an expensive operation.